emilwallner/How-to-learn-Deep-Learning/README.md

 I set aside three months to study the Deep Learning Book fulltime.
 The book is 700 pages, so aim to ankify 10 - 15 pages per day.
 The first few chapters are denser, so I began with 5 pages a day and gradually got closer to 15 pages.

-Once you have a broad theoretical knowledge of deep learning, I'd recommend Ankifying ~100 papers in the field you want to build an edge in.
-I'm using [OpenAI's curriculum and paper recommendations](https://spinningup.openai.com/en/latest/) to get up to speed with the research in deep reinforcement learning.
+Once you have a broad theoretical knowledge of deep learning, I'd recommend Ankifying ~100 papers in the field you want to write your first paper or build a product.

 ## Forums
 - [FastAI](http://forums.fast.ai/)
 - [Keras Slack](https://keras-slack-autojoin.herokuapp.com/)
 - [Distill Slack](https://join.slack.com/t/distillpub/shared_invite/enQtMzg1NzU3MzEzMTg3LWJkNmQ4Y2JlNjJkNDlhYTU2ZmQxMGFkM2NiMTI2NGVjNzJkOTdjNTFiOGZmNDBjNTEzZGUwM2U0Mzg4NDAyN2E)
 - [Pytorch](https://discuss.pytorch.org/)

-The best way to get a feel for the most interesting ideas in Machine Learning is Twitter and [Arxiv-sanity](http://www.arxiv-sanity.com/).
-Here is my full list of people I [follow on Twitter](https://twitter.com/following).
-These are my favorites: [hardmaru](https://twitter.com/hardmaru), [ilyasut](https://twitter.com/ilyasut), [josephreisinger](https://twitter.com/josephreisinger), [math_rachel](https://twitter.com/math_rachel), [mustafasuleymn](https://twitter.com/mustafasuleymn), [catherineols](https://twitter.com/catherineols), [dennybritz](https://twitter.com/dennybritz), [ylecun](https://twitter.com/ylecun), [jtoy](https://twitter.com/jtoy), [_brohrer_](https://twitter.com/_brohrer_), [tkasasagi](https://twitter.com/tkasasagi), [jeremyjkun](https://twitter.com/jeremyjkun), [jeffclune](https://twitter.com/jeffclune), [danielgross](https://twitter.com/danielgross), [karoly_zsolnai](https://twitter.com/karoly_zsolnai), [mortendahlcs](https://twitter.com/mortendahlcs), [Reza_Zadeh](https://twitter.com/Reza_Zadeh), [goodfellow_ian](https://twitter.com/goodfellow_ian), [fchollet](https://twitter.com/fchollet), [michael_nielsen](https://twitter.com/michael_nielsen), [iamtrask](https://twitter.com/iamtrask), [jeremyphoward](https://twitter.com/jeremyphoward), [jackclarkSF](https://twitter.com/jackclarkSF), [ch402](https://twitter.com/ch402), [distillpub](https://twitter.com/distillpub).

-## GPU access
-GPU access is key.
-If you want a fully configured development environment, Floydhub is perfect.
-If you have a GPU budget that is less than 100$/month I'd recommend colab.research.google.com.
-They offer free TPU instances for ~6h.
-Kaggle.com also offers free ~6h training sessions on Tesla P100s.
-If you have a low budget, yet need a lot of compute, I'd recommend paying 100$ for producthunt.com's subscription, which gives you $7.5K in AWS cloud credit.

-But the best option is to create a deep learning startup and apply for cloud credit.
-You don't need more than a [landing page](https://readymag.com/) and a [company email](https://www.zoho.eu/) to get $5K-100K in cloud credit.
-You can apply on [Google's startup program](https://cloud.google.com/developers/startups/) or through one of [their partners](https://docs.google.com/spreadsheets/d/15nQTTOoi9yoeRvsRXGNZeY46FA1pKPb0fq3_qNpzz3w/edit?usp=sharing).
-AWS, Digital Ocean, Azure, and Alibaba also have cloud credit programs for startups.

-If you have +$3K budget, building [your own rig is a great option.](https://medium.com/the-mission/why-building-your-own-deep-learning-computer-is-10x-cheaper-than-aws-b1c91b55ce8c)
+- Twitter

 ## Write-up of my process